Third Way: United Kingdom

 In 2002, Anthony Giddens listed problems facing the New Labour government, naming spin as the biggest failure because its damage to the party's image was difficult to rebound from.
 He also challenged the failure of the Millennium Dome project and Labour's inability to deal with irresponsible businesses.
 Giddens saw Labour's ability to marginalise the Conservative Party as a success as well its economic policy, welfare reform and certain aspects of education.
 Giddens criticised what he called Labour's "half-way houses", including the National Health Service and environmental and constitutional reform.

 In 2008, Charles Clarke, a former United Kingdom Home Secretary and the first senior Blairite to attack Prime Minister Gordon Brown openly and in print, stated: "We should discard the techniques of 'triangulation' and 'dividing lines' with the Conservatives, which lead to the not entirely unjustified charge that we simply follow proposals from the Conservatives or the right-wing media, to minimise differences and remove lines of attack against us".

 Brown was succeeded by Ed Miliband's One Nation Labour in 2010 and self-described democratic socialist Jeremy Corbyn in 2015 as the Leader of the Labour Party.
 This led some to comment that New Labour is "dead and buried".
+Keir Starmer, now the Prime Minister, succeeded Corbyn in 2020, and has since reverted on his initial more left-wing pledges, in favour of centrist policies more associated with New Labour.

 The Third Way as practised under New Labour has been criticised as being effectively a new, centre-right and neoliberal party.
 Some such as Glen O'Hara have argued that while containing "elements that we could term neoliberal", New Labour was more left-leaning than it is given credit for.